Thanks for emailing that article!

 Glaucoma is one of these diseases.

 Diabetic eye disease also includes diabetic retinopathy and cataracts.
 Diabetic retinopathy, a disease which damages the tiny blood vessels in the retina (the light-sensitive tissue that lines the back of the eye) is the most common diabetic eye disease.
-During their lifetime, nearly half of the nation’s estimated 16 million people with diabetes will develop some degree of diabetic retinopathy, and as many as 25,000 people go blind annually.
+Diabetic retinopathy affects nearly 7.7 million Americans age 40 and older.

 A cataract is a clouding of the eye’s lens that results in blurring of normal vision.
 People with diabetes are nearly twice as likely to develop cataracts as other adults.
 Cataracts also tend to develop at an earlier age.